Strategies for students

 - Make sure your keyboard and mouse suit your needs.

-- Use writing resources to improve your academic writing skills.
+- Use writing resources, like those found on the Language, Literacies and Learning site, to improve your academic writing skills.

 If you need help to manage the impact of your disability on writing speak with a Disability Adviser.